TARGENE/TMLE.jl/docs/src/index.md

 ## Overview

 TMLE.jl is a Julia implementation of the Targeted Minimum Loss-Based Estimation ([TMLE](https://link.springer.com/book/10.1007/978-1-4419-9782-1)) framework.
 If you are interested in efficient and unbiased estimation of some causal effect, you are in the right place.
-Since TMLE uses machine-learning methods to estimate nuisance parameters, the present package is based upon [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/).
-This means that any model respecting the MLJ interface can be used for the estimation of nuisance parameters.
+Since TMLE uses machine-learning methods to estimate nuisance estimands, the present package is based upon [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/).
+This means that any model respecting the MLJ interface can be used for the estimation of nuisance estimands.

 ## Mathematical setting